kpate135/Bounded-Laplace-Mechanism/README.md

 --------------------------------
 Differential Privacy <br />

 >One topic we are interested in is Differential Privacy since this is a topic that generally won’t create direct profits/benefits for companies.
-Hence, a lot of companies might not spend their valuable resources on this, and we can only hope that they do some protection to our privacy.
+Hence, a lot of companies might not be willing to spend their valuable resources on this, and we can only hope that they do some protection to our privacy.  <br />

 Here are the goals of this research: <br />